exposit/dw-playbooks/_posts/peterjohansen/2018-01-13-the-berserker.md

 source: Peter Johansen
 source-url: http://drivethrurpg.com/browse/pub/6532/Peter-Johansen

-excerpt: '"A wild rager, capable of great feats of destruction, but at risk to himself and others."'
+excerpt: A wild rager, capable of great feats of destruction, but at risk to himself and others.

 categories:
 - barbarian